 - How and why the project will benefit one or more emerging markets;

-- Qualifications of the team to carry out the project;
+- Qualifications of the applicant(s) to carry out the project;

-- Additional resources or support from within Northeastern or external organizations that the project has or may receive;
+- Any additional resources or support from within Northeastern or external organizations that the project has or may receive.

-- Qualifications and track record of the team, including prior accomplishments;
+- Qualifications and track record of the applicant(s), including prior accomplishments;

-- Frugality of budget and possibility of leveraging additional resources from others in Northeastern or elsewhere.
+- The frugality of budget and the possibility of leveraging additional resources/guidance from others in Northeastern or elsewhere.

 Awardees will join a network of CEM students and alumni brought together through the Srinivasan Family Awards.
 They will be expected to participate in mentorship opportunities and occasional events as part of this growing community.

-Please contact Kathryn Slomski, Program Manager, Center for Emerging Markets, at firstname.lastname@example.org if you have any questions.
+Please contact Kathryn Slomski, Program Manager at the Center for Emerging Markets, at firstname.lastname@example.org if you have any questions.